-Type of Order Who Can File For One Where to go for assistance Criteria for Order Order for Protection (OFP) Domestic Abuse Former Spouses Parents and Children Persons related by blood Persons who live together or who have lived together in the past Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Visit the Hennepin County Courthouse.
+Type of Order Who Can File For One Where to go for assistance Criteria for Order Order for Protection (OFP) Domestic Abuse SpousesFormer SpousesParents and ChildrenPersons related by bloodPersons who live together or who have lived together in the pastPersons who have a child in common, even if they have not been married or lived togetherPersons who have an unborn child in common Visit the Hennepin County Courthouse.
 District Court staff will help you complete the paperwork (Affidavit and Petition) needed to ask for a temporary "ex parte" Order for Protection.
 You are called the "Petitioner" and the person you are filing against is called the "Respondent."
 Public Safety can assist students in completing and filing OFP's and harassment orders. physical harm, bodily injury, or assault; the infliction of fear of imminent physical harm, bodily injury, or assault; or terroristic threats, within the meaning of section 609.713, subdivision 1; criminal sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or Persons involved in a significant romantic or sexual relationship 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.

 Harassment Restraining Order (HRO) Anybody who does not fall under the criteria for the Order for Protection.
 To file a Harassment Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
-You may pick up a copy of this form from the Hennepin County Service Center, or download it A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security or privacy of this form from the Hennepin County Service intended to have a substantial adverse
+You may pick up a copy of this form from the Hennepin County Service Center, or download it from the Minnesota Court System's web site or from Public Safety.
+Provide as many details as possible on the form, and return it to Court Administration.
+A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target. -- -- --- --

-^{}Criteria for Order reflects Minnesota Statutes
+Criteria for Order reflects Minnesota Statutes

 The institution does not publish the name of crime victims nor house identifiable information regarding victims in the Daily Crime Log or online.
-Victims may request that directory information on file be removed from public sources by request-contact the College Registrar at 763-488-2453.
+Victims may request that directory information on file be removed from public sources by request- contact the College Registrar at 763-488-2453.